143 Research Institutions jobs in South Africa

 Tasks include:

-- Implementing research and development projects of AC’s industry partners when implemented in AC labs.
+- Managing the research and development projects of AC’s industry partners when implemented in AC labs

-- Developing plans that support research collaborations and planning and estimating financial resources required for programs and/or projects.
+- Developing plans supporting research collaborations and estimating financial resources required for programs and/or projects

-- Collaboration in the preparation and submission of research proposals to granting agencies and progress reporting.
+- Collaboration in preparing and submitting research proposals to granting agencies and progress reporting

-- Preparing manuscripts for submission to peer-reviewed publications/journals and stewarding them through the process.
+- Preparing manuscripts for submission to peer review publications/journals and stewarding them through the process

-- Support research-focused events such as the Annual Symposium
+- Support research-focused events such as Annual Symposium

 MINIMUM QUALIFICATIONS: